Your Credit Score

 A cheque is a written request to the bank to pay the amount of money specified on the cheque to the person or organisation named on the cheque (the payee) who will pay it into their account.
 Once this has happened your bank will take the amount from the relevant account.

 CHIP and PIN is a system which allows you to approve purchases made with your credit or debit card by entering a four-digit PIN number which only you know.
-This is more secure than just a signature which could be forged.
 For security, you shouldn’t write your PIN number down or tell it to another person.

 The time it takes for the money paid into an account to clear and be available for use.